zopefoundation/ZODB/README.txt

 StandaloneZODB is a bit of a mouthful.
 The standalone part of the name suggests that the Zope version is the real version and that this is an afterthought, which isn't the case.
 So we're calling this release "ZODB".

-To make matters worse, we worked on a ZODB4 package for a while and made a couple of alpha releases.
+We also worked on a ZODB4 package for a while and made a couple of alpha releases.
 We've now abandoned that effort, because we didn't have the resources to pursue ot while also maintaining ZODB(3).